chaitanyanettem/chaitanyanettem.github.com/_posts/2017-02-01-restoring-i3-install.md

 - Install i3wm (Steps reproduced from [i3wm.org](https://i3wm.org/docs/repositories.html))
 ```bash
 echo "deb http://debian.sur5r.net/i3/ $(lsb_release -c -s) universe" >> /etc/apt/sources.list

 apt-get update

 apt-get --allow-unauthenticated install sur5r-keyring

 apt-get update

 apt-get install i3
 ```

-Remember to use apt-get and not apt otherwise the ubuntu will refuse to accept the unauthenticated package.
+Remember to use apt-get and not apt otherwise ubuntu will refuse to accept the unauthenticated package.

 - Download any fonts that you need for your config.
 I use http://fontawesome.io/.
 Download the ttf and put it in a .fonts folder in the home folder.